kishorkarthik/kishorkarthik/README.md

 ## Kishor Karthik

-> Building stuff.
+> I am currently pursuing my [BS in Data Science and Applications](https://study.iitm.ac.in/ds/) at the [Indian Institute of Technology, Madras](https://www.iitm.ac.in/).

 ### Building:
-- [timewatcher v0.1.0](https://github.com/kishorkarthik/timewatcher/tree/develop) - developing the mvp version `v0.1.0` of timewatcher.
+- MudRox - A long-term passion project to build the most satisfying buggy to drive.

 ### Roadmap:
-- MudRox - A long-term passion project to build the most satisfying buggy to drive.
 - Voyager - Building the world's most complete collection of bucket-list destinations.

 ### Projects: